midwayjs/pandora/docs/source/en/base/command.md

   cluster
 ** The procfile.js was auto generated to location /xx/xx/procfile.js **
 ```
-## start - Start an application
+## start - Start an application at the background

 ```bash
 pandora start [path] --name urAppName --env="NODE_ENV=production" --node-args="--expose-gc"
 ```

-The most commonly used start commands are used to start a application.
+The often used command, to start an application at the background.

-1. `[path]` Required, project directory, by default as working directory.
+1. `[path]` Required, project directory, by default as the working directory.
-2. `--name=urAppName` Optional, for specify the name of application, by default as the name in package.json or last part of working directory path.
+2. `--name=urAppName` Optional, for specify the name of the application, by default as the name in package.json or last part of the working directory path.
 3. `--env="NODE_ENV=production"` Optional, for specify the environmental variables, it can got by process.env.
 4. `--node-args="--expose-gc"` Optional, for specify the Node.js execArgv.
-4. `--args="--a=b"` Optional, for specify the args of Node.js application.
+4. `--args="--a=b"` Optional, for specify the args of the Node.js application.

 Example: